Modern Slavery and Human Trafficking Statement in respect of the financial year ended 31 March 2024.

 • the organisation’s reputation and stability;

-• compliance with relevant labour legislation, including health and safety legislation and relevant local and international standards;
+• compliance with applicable labour and environmental legislation, including health and safety legislation and local and international standards;

 • company values;